manell0/MileStone-2-emoji-memory/README.md

 # Deployment

-- This project was developed using Visual Studio Code, committed to git and pushed to GitHub using the upload file-system on GitHub.
+- This project was developed using Visual Studio Code, committed to git, and pushed to GitHub using the upload file system on GitHub.
-- Some updates was done direct in edit mode on GitHub.
+- Some updates were done directly in edit mode on GitHub.

 ## Deploying on GitHub Pages